Terms of Service

 15.1.7 Once 15.1.6 has been completed, a new investigation will open with Online Land Registry Quality and Compliance team.

 15.1.8 They will issue a resolution/ response within 1 calendar month, Please be advised this result is final.

 15.2.1 Online Land Registry operate a three stage resolution process.

 15.2.2 You must submit your complaint regarding the refund where the case will be investigated by a Complaints handler .
 A response will then be issued within 3 working days.

-15.2.4 When an issued first stage dispute is not satisfactory you may request a final stage dispute.
+15.2.4 When an issued second stage dispute is not satisfactory you may request a final stage dispute.

 15.2.5 You will be required to supply a full factual encounter and detailed reason for dispute.

 15.2.6 Once 15.2.5 has been completed, a new investigation will open with Online Land Registry Quality and Compliance team.

 15.2.7 They will issue a resolution/ response within 1 calendar month, Please be advised this result is final.